 An Undoubted Role Model

-Throughout the text, he extols his gratitude for the support of his; wife, Anwen, and children, his Mum and Dad and his Welsh-speaking maternal grandmother.
-He reflects how her example ingrained within him a desire to take every opportunity.
+Throughout the text, he extols his gratitude for the support of his wife, Anwen, and children, his Mum and Dad and his Welsh-speaking maternal grandmother.
+He particularly reflects how her example ingrained within him a desire to take every opportunity.

 Alun Wyn is undoubtedly a role model for all aspiring performers.
 He details his determination, personal desires and commitment to fitness and strength training.